MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/AutoSuggest/ConfigurableOptions.md

 HelpLabelText		 | helpLabelText		 | The text to be displayed when help row is enabled.
 ShowViewAll			 | showViewAll			 | Displays View All row at the bottom of the suggest list based on the value. <span class="label">Default: false</span>
 ViewAllText			 | viewAllText			 | The text to be displayed when help row is enabled.
 ServiceOptions		 | serviceOptions		 | Object consisting of options specific to the control type (E.g: Source, Executive etc).
+Follow the guide for <a href="http://www.factiva.com/cp_developer/Producthelp/Suggest/suggest.htm" target="_blank">REST Service</a> options.
 Tokens				 | tokens				 | Tokens used to translate the text based on the language.
 Columns				 | columns				 | Columns to display in the suggest results.

 <span class="atn">* : Required property/option</span>